anacarolinafxavier19/automated-generative-marketing-app/docs/architecture.md

 2. **Grounding, not free generation.** The system prompt requires every claim to trace back to retrieved Sender/Receiver context, and to generalize rather than fabricate when the context doesn't support a specific claim.
+3. **Retrieval is scoped per company *and* role.** The vector store query filters on both `company_name` and `role` at once, so a sender's chunks can never leak into the receiver's retrieved context (or vice versa) even if both companies uploaded PDFs with overlapping vocabulary.
+Combining two metadata fields in one query means the filter has to be expressed as a compound (`$and`) condition, not two independent equality checks.
+4. **The repair pass is deterministic-triggered, not model-initiated.** The LLM doesn't decide when to retry; `validate_constraints` checks hard, countable rules (word limits, hex color format) that an LLM can't reliably self-police, and only then is a second call made with the violations attached.
+This keeps the one-repair-pass behavior predictable and boundable, rather than an open-ended agent loop.

 ## Azure production architecture